How BottleneckPC Works

 Data Freshness

-Prices are updated daily from Newegg's product feed via our automated sync pipeline.
+Prices are updated daily from live retail product feeds via our automated sync pipeline.
 Hardware specs and gaming scores are reviewed and updated as new products launch and benchmark data becomes available.

 297